MicrosoftDocs/memdocs/memdocs/intune/protect/mcafee-mobile-threat-defense-connector.md

 title: McAfee MVISION Mobile connector with Intune
 titleSuffix: Intune on Azure
-description: Learn about integrating Intune with MacAfee MVISION Mobile to control mobile device access to your corporate resources.
+description: Learn about integrating Intune with McAfee MVISION Mobile to control mobile device access to your corporate resources.
 keywords:
 author: brenduns
 ms.author: brenduns